-- Complete an application (if not currently enrolled).
+- 1. Complete an application (if not currently enrolled).
 Designate Medical Assisting AAS Degree (A45400) as the program of interest.
-If you are a current student, see Admissions to complete a change of major form if you wish to apply to the program. - Be a high school graduate or have earned a high school equivalency diploma (GED).
+If you are a current student, see Admissions to complete a change of major form if you wish to apply to the program. - 2.
+Be a high school graduate or have earned a high school equivalency diploma (GED).
 Exception: current high school students - Submit official copies of all transcripts (high school and college).
 Transcripts must be sent directly from the institution.
-It is the responsibility of the applicant to ensure that all necessary records are sent to the College Admissions Office. - Have a cumulative grade point average of 2.0 or higher on a 4.0 scale on the most recent academic transcript with ten semester hours completed excluding developmental courses. - Meet the Southwestern Community College placement requirements.
+It is the responsibility of the applicant to ensure that all necessary records are sent to the College Admissions Office.
+Have a cumulative grade point average of 2.0 or higher on a 4.0 scale on the most - 4.
+Have a cumulative grade point average of 2.0 or higher on a 4.0 scale on the most recent academic transcript with ten semester hours completed excluding developmental courses. - 5.
+Meet the Southwestern Community College placement requirements.
 This may be met by one of the following: - a.
 High school GPA of 2.8 or higher within the past 10 years - b.
 High school GPA of 2.2-2.79 within the past 10 years: student will be eligible for admission after successful completion of ENG 111 and MAT 143 and their corresponding corequisites.
 This is a required corequisite for the program. - c.
 High school GPA of below 2.2 within the past 10 years: student will be eligible for admission after completion of required transition English and math courses. - d.
 High school graduation prior to the past 10 years: student will be eligible for admission after successful completion of the RISE placement test or the required transition English and math courses.